 On the specific DropBox page, you use the three tabs from the top to view different types of submissions: Files/Multimedia, Posts/Polls, and Quizzes.

 By default, newer submissions are listed on the top.
-You can use the member search box and the three helpful filters to find or sort submissions based on your needs.
+You can use the member search box and the three helpful filters to locate specific submissions based on your needs.

 In this example, I switched to the Quizzes tab and selected student "Jue Wang" and item "4.1.5 Check for Understanding" to view her submission on this specific quiz.